waves-exchange/contracts/mainnet.md

 BM   | [`FcT35boumeWukmaKMdPaq6iGHPrpoThycmqwDmC45aAZ`](https://wavesexplorer.com/assets/FcT35boumeWukmaKMdPaq6iGHPrpoThycmqwDmC45aAZ) | Bitmint  On Wx Network
 BNB-BSC-PPT | [`66a1br3BrkoaJgP7yEar9hJcSTvJPoH6PYBLqscXcMGo`](https://wavesexplorer.com/assets/66a1br3BrkoaJgP7yEar9hJcSTvJPoH6PYBLqscXcMGo) | BNB Token from Binance Smart Chain network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/BNB-BSC-PPT
 Bones-X | [`Fix5Sa55Ra7vrpZhEECEJ5V3AVmQJonpqJASSpWbMb1y`](https://wavesexplorer.com/assets/Fix5Sa55Ra7vrpZhEECEJ5V3AVmQJonpqJASSpWbMb1y) | Bones are bonuses of the Dobercoin project, which you can win for participating in competitions in groups in Telegam (t.me/dobercoinwx and t.me/dobercoin_eng) as well as on the website dobercoin.com Bones will be provided with Pete coins, which we will buy for these purposes, help the same two projects.
 Happy new year friends)
-BONK | [`E4NGAyJnCd1auQ25DJuCNCp2BQx29td6C1CNWqioWgqt`](https://wavesexplorer.com/assets/E4NGAyJnCd1auQ25DJuCNCp2BQx29td6C1CNWqioWgqt) | Wrapped token from Solana by wavesbridge.io
+BONK | [`6vi1PbdGJtXJFv9WhXa45Va3cwVGDHgCR26Vs8VR55Th`](https://wavesexplorer.com/assets/6vi1PbdGJtXJFv9WhXa45Va3cwVGDHgCR26Vs8VR55Th) | Wrapped bridge token from Solana by wavesbridge.io
 Boss Cuan | [`5f9H3J1bpispr9poNWqizKKPzivS2H2YMYTAc7JDoCkS`](https://wavesexplorer.com/assets/5f9H3J1bpispr9poNWqizKKPzivS2H2YMYTAc7JDoCkS) | Starting from dreams and hopes that really wanted to be realized, these dreamers gathered in one community called "BOSS CUAN". share stories, share dreams, share ideas. more and more dreamers are gathered. and there are more and more dreams that want to be realized.
 But, how do we make this dream come true?
 BOSS CUAN Token appears. a token that is the answer to these dreams. that emerges from the community, the fundamental power of the token itself.
 The more dreamers there are, the bigger the BOSS CUAN token will be.
 If you still have dreams, answer your dreams with BOSS CUAN tokens.
 And make your dreams come true.
 BTCB-BSC-PPT | [`EW1uGLVo21Wd9i2Rhq8o4VKDTCQTGCGXE8DqayHGrLg8`](https://wavesexplorer.com/assets/EW1uGLVo21Wd9i2Rhq8o4VKDTCQTGCGXE8DqayHGrLg8) | BTCB Token from Binance Smart Chain network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/BTCB-BSC-PPT
 BURN-XTN | [`3SjxA2YLdfF9fTRbzLm9xFn27C6MW34W1YsdJ6Axefns`](https://wavesexplorer.com/assets/3SjxA2YLdfF9fTRbzLm9xFn27C6MW34W1YsdJ6Axefns) | Constantly burn more XTN without draining collateral from Neutrino treasury and make a profit while doing so.
 Support Neutrino and the Waves ecosystem.
 For more info go to: www.burnxtn.tech